Help! I'm going crazy in the kitchen!

 Tip 9: Substitute a healthier ingredient and only divulge the hidden food AFTER they’ve learned to love it.

 We substitute Greek yogurt in place of mayo and sour cream in various recipes.
-For months we did this without anyone in our family noticing a difference in taste.
-One evening when we served quesadillas, rather than scooping the yogurt into a fancy bowl, we put out a cup of plain yogurt.
-We initially received resistance from our family, until we told them we’d been including Greek yogurt as a topping and in recipes for months without them noticing any difference in taste.
+For months, we did this without anyone in our family noticing a difference in taste.
+One evening, when we served gyro bowls with Tzatziki Sauce, our family noticed we used Greek yogurt to make the sauce rather than sour cream.
+We initially received resistance from our family, until we told them we’d been including Greek yogurt as an ingredient and in countless other recipes for months without them noticing any difference in taste.
 Now, even they grab it instead!